wp-plugins/flyzoo/readme.txt

 = How do I go online and chat with visitors? =

-1. Visit your website and locate the chat widget at the bottom of the page
+1. Visit your website and locate the chat at the bottom of the page
 2. Click on MENU > "Log in or Sign up"
 3. Enter the e-mail and password you used to join Flyzoo